skyscrapers/terraform-network/README.md

 ## vpc

-This module will create a vpc with the option to specify 3 types of subnets:
+This module will create a vpc with the option to specify several types of subnets:

 - public_lb_subnets
 - private_app_subnets
 - private_db_subnets
+- private_management_subnets

 It will also create the required NAT Gateways (in separate public_nat subnets) and route tables for the private subnets.
+There's option for either a single NAT gateway or one per Availability Zone (default).
 The private_app and private_db subnets are private subnets.

 ### Requirements

 No requirements.

-### Providers
+## Providers

 | Name | Version |
 |------|---------|
 | <a name="provider_aws"></a> [aws](#provider_aws) | n/a |

-### Modules
+## Modules

 | Name | Source | Version |
 |------|--------|---------|